 RAID is active network of early to mid-career researchers with an interest in agriculture and international development, through which knowledge and opportunities are shared, research capacity is built, and the value of agricultural research is communicated.

-- Raise public awareness about the importance of agricultural research for international development.
+- Engage more people in agriculture by raising public awareness about career pathways into, and the importance of, international agricultural research for development.